DawsonConlon/Chinook-Music-Store-Analysis/README.md

 Executive Summary

 This report presents a comprehensive SQL/Excel-based analysis of the Chinook digital music store.
-The insights revealed here offer a detailed understanding of customer behaviour, artist and genre performance, and geographic revenue distribution.
+The insights revealed here offer a detailed understanding of customer behaviour, artist and genre performance, and geographic revenue distribution and store performance.
 Using the Chinook database, I have crafted targeted business intelligence findings designed to inform better decision-making for music product marketing, sales strategies, and expansion planning.
 The data includes three years of customer activity and 412 invoices included within the analysis.

 Top Performing Artists.

 The analysis identified the five highest-selling artists based on the number of tracks sold: